zeroknowledgediscovery/zedwiki/test.md

 +   We have one or more `outcome measures` such as head circumeference measurement as a proxy of cognitive development
 +   All these measurements have tagged timestamps

+## Aim one: Reverse-engineering the Wiring between control to state to oucome